tssovi/grokking-the-object-oriented-design-interview/object-oriented-design-case-studies/design-a-car-rental-system.md

 * **Add equipment:** To add an equipment to a reservation like navigation, child seat, etc.
 * **Update car log:** To add or update a car log entry, such as refueling, cleaning, damage, etc.

+Here is the use case diagram of our Car Rental System:

 <p align="center">
     <img src="/media-files/car-rent-use-case-diagram.svg" alt="Car Rental System Use Case Diagram">
     <br />